FAQs

 No.

-Antique chairs were made in a time before central heating was generally available, so were not designed for the very dry atmospheres of modern homes, and will often be loose in the joints.
-But good quality antique Windsor chairs are nice.
-Buy them if you can find them.
-I’m happy to repair them.
-They are not getting any cheaper.
+Antique chairs were made in a time before central heating was widely used and were not designed for the dry conditions of modern homes.
+As a result, they will often be loose in the joints and may require ongoing maintenance to remain usable.

 Can you send chairs overseas?